 260 Day Hall

-6. If you are an international student, you will need to contact the ISSO regarding your plans to return to full-time enrollment or extend your health leave.
+6. If you are an international student, you will need to contact International Services in the Office of Global Learning regarding your plans to return to full-time enrollment or extend your health leave.
 There are different immigration procedures depending on the type of leave you take.

 B50 Caldwell Hall

 7. Consider registering with Student Disability Services (SDS) before you return to campus.
 If you took a leave of absence to address a physical or mental health condition, you may qualify for and benefit from ongoing support and accommodations.

 A condition is considered a disability if it prevents or substantially limits the ability to perform a major life activity or significantly restricts the condition, manner, or duration in performing the major life activity compared to the average person.
 SDS can work with you to arrange academic, housing, transportation, or other accommodations when you return to Cornell.

 Accommodations cannot be offered retroactively, so it is advantageous to register with SDS and make arrangements before the semester begins.

 Cornell Minds Matter is a student organization that offers programs and events throughout the semester to promote mental health and well-being.
 The Cornell Minds Matter resource center offers healthy snacks and is staffed by trained student volunteers from 4–7 p.m., Monday through Friday.

 Support for students returning from a leave is available on Thursdays from 4:30 to 5:30 p.m. in the Willard Straight Hall music room.